Tim Anderson Player Props: White Sox vs. Rangers

 Tim Anderson At The Plate

-- He has hit a home run in one of 82 games, and in 0.3% of his plate appearances.
+- He has gone deep in one of 83 games, and in 0.3% of his plate appearances.

-- In 18 games this season, Anderson has picked up an RBI, with more than one RBI once.
+- Anderson has driven in a run in 18 games this year (21.7%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.